Illumina/manta/docs/userGuide/README.md

 MaxDepth | Depth is greater than 3x the median chromosome depth near one or both variant breakends MaxMQ0Frac | For a small variant (<1000 bases), the fraction of reads in all samples with MAPQ0 around either breakend exceeds 0.4
 NoPairSupport | For variants significantly larger than the paired read fragment size, no paired reads support the alternate allele in any sample

+#### How to interpret VCF filters?

+As described above, there are two levels of filters: record level (FILTER) and sample level (FORMAT/FT).
+Record-level filters are generally independant to sample-level filters.
+However, if none of the samples passes one record-level filter, that filter will be copied to the record level (e.g. MinGQ).

+A sample-specific passing variant needs to have the record level FILTER passed, the sample level FORMAT/FT passed, and the sample level FORMAT/GT is not "0/0"(hom-reference).

 #### What do the values in Manta's VCF ID field mean?